varad-comrad/Workflow/README.md

 ## REQUIREMENTS:

 - Any Linux Distro<!--.
-If you're still using other low level OS, do yourself a favor  -->
+If you're still using other low tier OS, do yourself a favor  -->
+- cmd2 Python library
+- colorama Python library
 - Python3.10+
 - For Python projects:
     - pyenv (pyenv-virtualenv), poetry or conda